-School will officially close to most pupils on Friday 20th March at 3.15pm.
-To support you and your child's learning during this challenging time, here are a selection of activities that children can complete at home.
+It has been wonderful to have all children back in school, however there remains the possibility that school may need to close to some pupils at some point in the future.
+To support you and your child's learning during this time, here are a selection of activities that children can complete at home.

 We have made a range of activities available for children to complete from maths to phonics and learning related to class topics.
 We have also included a mixture of practical and written activities to give you and your child a choice of what to complete.